 Organizational Design and Culture

-Analyze the relationship between organizational commitment and job satisfaction.
+- Analyze the relationship between organizational design and organizational culture.

 - Analyze the impact of organizational culture on organizational development and change.

 - Evaluate the impact of change on an organization.